-- (e) First written warning.
-Where there are no other active written warnings on your disciplinary record, you will usually receive a first written warning. - (f) Final written warning.
+- (e) Reprimand/Warning.
+Where there are no other active written warnings on your disciplinary record, you will usually receive a first written warning. - (f) Strict reprimand/warning.
 In case of further misconduct or failure to improve where there is an active first written warning on your record, you will usually receive a final written warning.
 This may also be used without a first written warning for serious cases of misconduct or poor performance. - (g) Dismissal.
-You may be dismissed for gross misconduct or failure to improve where there is an active final written warning on your record, or for any act of gross misconduct.
-Examples of gross misconduct are given below together with any other circumstance which is considered by the law as a gross negligence or misconduct.
-You may also be dismissed without a warning for any act of misconduct or unsatisfactory performance during your probationary period.
+You may be dismissed on the grounds and in the manner as specified under the Armenian Labor Code.

 14.5.
-Gross misconduct
+Gross misconduct.
+Grounds for disciplinary action